xlong88/xlong88.github.io/_posts/2015-11-01-useful-probabilty.md

 \mathbb{P}(\cup_{j=1}^{n}) \leq \sum_{j=1}^{n}\mathbb{P}(A_i).
 $$

-Which can be considered as a special case of **sub-additivity property** of Lebesgue measure.
+Which can be considered as a special case of [**sub-additivity property** of Lebesgue measure](http://math.stackexchange.com/questions/71605/proof-of-subadditivity-of-the-lebesgue-measure).
+I guess the **additivity** of the probabilities for mutual excursive events (_i.e._, the countable additivity property of the measure for disjoint measurable sets) which is usually stated in the definition of [**probability**](https://en.wikipedia.org/wiki/Probability) might be better-known to most of us.